 Serious games can capture attention by translating complex topics into immersive stories and drawing on the player’s emotional, cognitive, social motivations.
-We are constantly learning, under different circumstances, through varying styles and traditional teaching methods are now considered to be dry and dull.
+We are constantly learning, under different circumstances, through various styles, and traditional teaching methods are now considered to be dry and dull.
 Games inject new life into potentially boring subjects, they are 'engagement engines' - they fuel high-levels of engagement by captivating audience through immersive game play.

-Educational games for children can be particularly effective in teaching fundamental skills at an early stage, and these skills quickly translate into mastery in real-life scenarios.
+Educational simulation games for children can be particularly effective in teaching fundamental skills at an early stage, and these skills quickly translate into mastery in real-life scenarios.

 Apparently 50% of business transformation programs fail due to poor employee engagement - it's not enough to captivate audiences, you must continue to retain their interest over time.

 Engagement loops are the best way to motivate people, they can also help visualise the user experience.
 The stages of the engagement loop are 1. motivation, 2. a call to action (or challenge), 3. an action, and then 4. feedback.
-Once this loop is completed by the player, if designed well, the player restarts the loop.
+Once this loop is completed by the player, if the game is designed well, the player restarts the loop.
 In games, engagement usually follows a progression of increasing difficulty called cognitive flow.

 Digital games are more accessible than ever, from households to hospitals, from handheld consoles to VR platforms, more video games are created across every digital platform.
 Serious games can be played from a myriad of devices, about 67% of Americans, or roughly 211 million people, play video games on at least one type of device, with more than half of those who game, playing on multiple platforms.
-The device plays a crucial role in the effectiveness of the serious game and each platform has their own advantages and disadvantages.
+The device plays a crucial role in the effectiveness of the serious game and each platform has its own advantages and disadvantages.

-Serious games have the potential to teach complex cognitive skills in an engaging way, at relatively low costs when compared to traditional teaching and training methods.
+Serious games for learning have the potential to teach complex cognitive skills in an engaging way, at relatively low costs when compared to traditional teaching and training methods.
 They are also built to be scalable should you require your game to be expanded or scaled back, as their infrastructure allows for this flexibility.
-Whether you need to engage an audience of 100 people 100,000, games can reach a lot of people with little extra cost.
+Whether you need to engage an audience of 100 people or 100,000, games can reach a lot of people with little extra cost.

-Feedback loops are used in games to ensure the player is takes the right path towards the intended outcome.
+Feedback loops are used in games to ensure the player is taking the right path towards the intended outcome.
 This helps players immediately see where they are going wrong.
 They can rectify their actions and practice the correct method, which prevents them from committing bad habits to their long-term memory.